 When the client is offline, no icons are shown to reflect that the folder is currently out of sync and no changes are synced to the server.

 The overlay icon of a synced directory indicates the status of the files in the directory.
 If there are any sync errors, the directory is marked with a warning icon.

 If a directory includes ignored files that are marked with warning icons that does not change the status of the parent directories.

-The Activity window contains the log of your recent activities, organized over three tabs: Server Activities, which includes new shares and files downloaded and deleted, Sync Protocol, which displays local activities such as which local folders your files went into, and Not Synced shows errors such as files not synced.
+The Activity window contains the log of your recent activities, organized over three tabs: Server Activities, which includes new shares and files downloaded and deleted, Sync Protocol, which displays local activities such as which local folders your files went into, and.
+Not Synced shows errors such as files not synced.
 Double clicking an entry pointing to an existing file in Server Activities or Sync Protocol will open the folder containing the file and highlight it.

 Starting with version 2.2.0, the client will display notifications from your ownCloud server that require manual interaction by you.
 For example, when a user on a remote ownCloud creates a new Federated share for you, you can accept it from your desktop client.